DeepLabCut/DeepLabCut-Workshop-Materials/summer_course2020.md

    - **Slides** [Evalute your network](https://github.com/DeepLabCut/DeepLabCut-Workshop-Materials/blob/master/part3-analysis.pdf)
    - **WATCH:** [Evaluate the network in ipython](https://www.youtube.com/watch?v=bgfnz1wtlpo)
-      - why evaluation matters; how to benchmark; analyzing an video and using scoremaps, conf. readouts, etc
+      - why evaluation matters; how to benchmark; analyzing an video and using scoremaps, conf. readouts, etc.

 ### **Module 4: Scaling your analysis to many new videos**

    - [Analyzing videos in batches, over many folders, setting up automated data processing](https://github.com/DeepLabCut/DLCutils/tree/master/SCALE_YOUR_ANALYSIS)

+  - How to automate your analyze in the lab: [datajoint.io](datajoint.io), Cron Jobs: [schedule your code runs](https://www.ostechnix.com/a-beginners-guide-to-cron-jobs/)
 ### **Module 5: Got Poses?
 Now what ...**

    - [Helper code and packages for use on DLC outputs](https://github.com/DeepLabCut/DLCutils)

-**Other ideas:**

-- Docker, 3D DLC, ...
+   - Course subscribers, we will go into depth on several ways to analyze your data.
+Please sign up! :smile:

 *compiled and edited by Mackenzie Mathis*